A non-trivial upper bound on the threshold bias of the Oriented-cycle game: The Oriented-cycle game -- strict rules

 We finish this section with the proof that the proposed strategy constitutes a winning strategy.
-In Stage I, Lemma \ref{lem:BaseI} and Lemma \ref{lem:AddEdgesI} guarantee that the digraph $D$ is riskless of rank $r$ after OBreaker's move in a particular round $r$.
-Furthermore, after round $r= \left\lfloor\nicefrac{n}{25}\right\rfloor$, $D$ is protected by Lemma \ref{lem:Transition}.
-Then, in Stage II, Lemma \ref{lem:BaseII} and Lemma \ref{lem:AddEdgesII} guarantee that the digraph $D$ is protected after each move of OBreaker.
-Therefore, to show that OMaker can never close a cycle, it is enough to prove the following.
+The empty graph is riskless of rank 0.
+Assume now that, for $0\leq r \leq \left\lfloor n/25\right\rfloor$, the digraph $D$ is riskless of rank $r$ after round $r$.
+Let $e$ be the arc OMaker directs in round $r+1$.
+Then, by Lemma \ref{lem:BaseI} and Lemma \ref{lem:AddEdgesI}, OBreaker can direct exactly $b$ edges $\cF$ such that the digraph $D\cup\cF\cup\{e\}$ is riskless of rank $r+1$.
+In case OMaker's edge satisfies $e=(v,w)\not\in \cA(D(V\setminus B))$, just notice that $D \cup \{e\} \cup \back{\cF}$ is riskless after OBreaker's move, by the choice of $\cF$ and by Observation~\ref{dual}.
+Furthermore, after round $r= \left\lfloor n/25\right\rfloor$, $D$ is protected by Lemma~\ref{lem:Transition}.
+Then, in Stage~II, Lemma~\ref{lem:BaseII} and Lemma \ref{lem:AddEdgesII} guarantee analogously that the digraph $D$ is protected after each move of OBreaker and thus OBreaker always can follow that part of his strategy as well.
+To finish the discussion, it therefore remains to show that a protected digraph is always acyclic, and thus OMaker could not have closed a cycle in her move.

-\begin{lemma} If $D$ is a protected digraph, then $D$ is acyclic. \end{lemma} \begin{proof} Let $D$ be a protected digraph with $UDB$ $(A,B)$, and suppose there is a directed cycle $C$ in $D$.
-By property $(P6)$, for each $(v,w)\in D$, we have $v\in A$ or $w\in B$.
+\begin{lemma} If $D$ is a protected digraph, then $D$ is acyclic. \end{lemma} \begin{proof} Let $D$ be a protected digraph with UDB $(A,B)$, and suppose there is a directed cycle $C$ in $D$.
+By Property $(P6)$, for each $(v,w)\in D$, we have $v\in A$ or $w\in B$.
 Therefore, the underlying edges of $C$ either only contain vertices from $A$ or only contain vertices from $B$.
 By Observation \ref{dual2}, we may assume without loss of generality that $C\subseteq D(A)$.
 Again by Property $(P6)$, $C$ must use only vertices from $A\setminus A_0$.
-However, by Property $(P2)$ and Property $(P4.1)$, $A\setminus A_0$ induces a transitive tournament, and thus does not contain a directed cycle, a contradiction. \end{proof}
+However, by Properties $(P2)$ and $(P4.1)$, $A\setminus A_0$ induces a transitive tournament, and thus does not contain a directed cycle, a contradiction. \end{proof}